 Warsaw University of Technology

-Warsaw University of Technology started on its own in 1915 and, today, welcome around 35,000 students.
+Warsaw University of Technology started on its own in 1915 and, today, welcomes around 35,000 students.
 Working uninterruptedly, the University has been producing generations of graduates and has had an increasing number of scientific and technical achievements.

 It is not only the oldest, but also the best technical university in Poland; in the ranking of Polish universities, it has taken the first place in its category for nine years.
 At Warsaw University of Technology, over 180 student research groups, organizations and associations are active, and the educational offer includes more than 30 fields of study (also with English as a medium of instruction).